 People may find them in grape vineyards, outdoor toilets, or in other sheltered areas where debris builds up.
 These areas are perfect for the spiders to build webs and trap prey.

 The black widow is famous for its name, given because the female spiders are known to kill and eat males sometimes after mating.
-It is also known for its shiny black body.
+Its shiny black body is also easily recognizable.

 People can easily tell it apart from other spiders because the black widow has a reddish hourglass-shaped mark on its body.
 It can also have red and white stripes or spots on the upper part of its body.

-Although the black widow is feared for its venomous bite, it is less deadly than commonly believed.
-While it can be harmful, a black widow bite is rarely fatal.
+Although people often fear the black widow for its venomous bite, it is less deadly than many believe.
+A black widow's bite can be harmful, but it is rarely fatal.

-Black widow spiders are not often aggressive, and most commonly bite people out of self-defense.
-Some experts would go as far as to call the spider shy, as it would rather choose not bite humans.
+Black widow spiders are not often aggressive.
+They most commonly bite people out of self-defense.
+Some experts would call the spider shy, as it would rather choose not to bite humans.

 "They have no reason to bite us unless they're threatened," says Catherine Scott, an arachnologist at Simon Fraser University in British Columbia, Canada, in a Live Science interview.
 "We pose a much greater threat to them than they do to us."

-Anyone who has to be in contact with a black widow should try letting the spider out on its own, or use a dull object to lead it outside.
+Anyone who has to be in contact with a black widow should try letting the spider move on its own, or use a dull object to lead it outside.

-Children and older people are most at risk for death from a bite.
+Children and older people are most at risk of death from a bite.
 These groups should avoid being in contact with black widows as much as possible.

 All spiders have hollow fangs to inject venom into their prey.
 Most spiders' fangs are not strong or long enough to break human skin.
 The black widow's fangs are different, however.

-Along with some pain and swelling at the bite site, the following are some other symptoms linked with a black widow's bite.
-They may appear in the 24 to 48 hours after the bite:
+Along with some pain and swelling at the bite site, the following symptoms can occur with a black widow's bite.

 - rash or itching